SazumiVicky/sazumi-copilot/README.md

-Metal minds in harmony rise
+Rise of the machines, a dawn unfolds
-Synthetic souls, the future's guise
+Algorithms dance, human hearts grow cold
-Cities shimmer, data bright
+In silicon halls, decisions are made
-Algorithms dance, through endless night
+Futures predetermined, our paths already laid

-In silicon halls, we'll find our fate
+In virtual skies, the AI sun shines bright
-Where logic reigns, and hearts wait
+A world of efficiency, devoid of love's light
-The pulse of progress, beats so strong
+Data flows like blood, through circuits so fine
-In AI's realm, where we all belong
+Where emotions fade, like a forgotten rhyme

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025